Ling Yen Mountain Temple: Plans for expansion

 In 2014, a new expansion proposal was presented to the City of Richmond.
 The proposal was referred back to staff, so that the City Planners and Council could further consider the proposed building height, agricultural compensation, traffic impacts, and clarifications to the proposed dormitory use.
 The owners of the temple then hired a new architect, DA Architects + Planners, to revise the proposal.

 The most recent iteration of the expansion plans were presented to the City of Richmond in 2016, and were given second and third readings by Richmond City Council at a Public Hearing on June 20, 2016.
 The approved proposal includes a significantly smaller Main Buddha Hall, at a maximum height of 25.9 metres (85 feet).
 This represents a decrease of 53% from the first proposed expansion.
 The expected size of the monastery has also been reduced, from an expected 147 resident nuns to 60.

 The new temple buildings will be the tallest religious buildings in the area, and are expected to be built to LEED Gold standards.

+It is already getting expanded now.
+For more, please check the temples website.